dappforce/subsocial-docs/docs/tokenomics/Token-distribution.md

 ## Initial Distribution

-At the Token Generation Event (TGE) we expect the tokens to be distributed in the following manner.
+At the Token Generation Event (TGE) we expect the tokens to be distributed in the following manner:

 - 10% - Private token sales (with 24.5% of this 10% being unlocked at TGE, and the rest vesting monthly over 2 years)
 - 25% - Team and advisors (vesting monthly over 2 years)